tonur/homebrew-telepresence-oss/README.md

 # homebrew-blackbird
-Homebrew tap for Blackbird projects, in particular Telepresence
+Homebrew tap for OSS version of Telepresence